Sound System: The Final Releases: Reception

 In a review for ABC, María Alcaraz commented that the project followed the formula of her previous releases, and that the EP "represents everything that Bad Gyal is: desire to dance, to have a good time and to brag a little."

-Commercially, while the EP did not appeared on the Spanish Albums chart, all three tracks charted at the Spanish Songs list.
+Commercially, while the EP did not appear on the Spanish Albums chart, all three tracks charted at the Spanish Songs list.
 "Nueva York (tot*)" peaked at number five, being her third highest appearance on the chart.
 "Su payita (gramos)" and "Slim Thick" peaked at numbers 18 and 43, respectively.
-Additionally, "Nueva York (tot*)" was certified gold in Spain.
+Additionally, "Nueva York (tot*)" and "Su payita (gramos)" were certified 2× platinum and gold, respectively, in Spain.